AlexvZyl/NativeFramework/README.md

 #### Alex
 * Mouse events are handled by making the GraphicsHandler object global.
 Find another way.
 * Seperate OpenGL drawing and window events on different threads (Resizing not working properly).
+* OpenGL has a offset that cannot be removed (can be seen in AutoCAD).
+Find a way to fix this.

 #### Raynhardt
 * Use the docking branch from ImGUI.